 Employees may donate accrued leave (WAC 357-31-425 or WFSE CBA Article 14) to a fellow state employee who is suffering from or has a relative or household member suffering from an extraordinary or severe illness or impairment, which may cause the employee to take leave without pay or terminate employment.
 The employee who is eligible for shared leave must use their own leave in accordance with WAC 357-31-435 or WFSE CBA Article 14, before using shared leave.

-- Employee provides the DES Leave Administrator the completed Shared Leave Request Form and any required documentation (WAC 357-31-405 or WFSE CBA Article 14).
+- Employee provides the DES Leave Administrator the completed Shared Leave Request Form (if applicable, the Shared Leave Medical Certification Form) and any required documentation (WAC 357-31-405 or WFSE CBA Article 14).

 - DES Leave Administrator reviews paperwork to ensure employee qualifies to participate in the Shared Leave program.